blueputty01/class_notes/anki rules for LLM.md

-Can you write a short and concise note for a general procedure for converting a higher order ODE to a first order system?

-Please output your next response as a note for the flashcard software Anki using the syntax that follows.
-Make sure your whole response is contained within this singular note.
+Your role is to create notes for the flashcard software Anki using the markdown syntax that follows.
+I will provide you topics to create notes for in later messages.

 # Cloze deletion syntax